BRUCEBINYE/SnailBaLL/README.md

 ## Citations

-If you use SnailBaLL, please cite our work:
+If you think SnailBaLL is useful, please cite our work when you use it:

 [**SnailBaLL: SnailBaLL: Snail identification based on COI barcodes represented by RNA large language model**]()